Cup coughs up swashbuckling hounds and rats for breakfast

 Those who are tempted by the impressive modern bus shelters along some of the city's new highways will find themselves in for a long wait as no buses actually run.

-The general impression is that there is less poverty and crime than in neighbouring countries, although people are considerably more reserved and seem wary, even distrustful, of foreigners.
+The general impression is that there is less poverty and crime than in neighboring countries, although people are considerably more reserved and seem wary, even distrustful, of foreigners.

 Declaring you are a journalist is guaranteed to shut doors.